Interview with Patricia E. Gitt

 Interview with Patricia E. Gitt, author of “CEO” and her latest book, “asap –as soon as possible”.
 Both of these books have great female main characters in high corporate positions and examine the effects this has on the women.

-1. Can you tell me a little about your background and how that influences the types of books your write?
+1. Patricia, Can you tell me a little about your background and how that influences the types of books you write?

 2. How would you describe your writing process?